- Go read something else.

-I read it when I understood I had to develop some self-love and confidence or I’d never get anywhere in life.
+I read this book when I understood I had to develop some self-love and confidence or I’d never get anywhere in life.

 First, it’s disorganized.
 There is no plan, no outline, no logical links between the parts, and the author speaks of everything and nothing without any backing.